UoW-CPC/rabbda-university-portal/sqlite/README.md

 ### SQLite Guide

-Log into the HDP web terminal (sample link: http://localhost:4200/) as maria_dev with password maria_dev.
+In case you are not logged in to the HDP web terminal (sample link: http://localhost:4200/), please log in as maria_dev with password maria_dev.
 You now see a prompt like [maria_dev@sandbox-hdp ~]$.

 The first step is to check that SQLite is installed in the terminal run the following: